Is KOL Foods poultry fed any corn or soy?

 We have tried feeding our poultry several different soy-free feeds, but none of them were successful.
 We found that many of the birds were not healthy on soy-free feed, but when switched back to feed with soy, their health and weight were restored.
 Studies show that soy-free feed does not reduce the levels of phytoestrogen in pastured poultry when raised in legume-rich pastures.
 Most every pasture has some clover, which like soybeans is a legume and causes phytoestrogen levels to increase.
 We hope that someday there will be an economically viable and scientifically proven way to raise legume-free pastured poultry.
 In the meanwhile, we make absolutely sure that our birds are fed only organic, non-GMO soy.

-If you have any further questions, please let us know via our Contact Us form or by emailing email@example.com.
+If you have any further questions, please let us know by calling us at (888) 366-3565 or by emailing firstname.lastname@example.org.